iyzg/sequestrum/README.md

 # Sequestrum
 ## Description
 A modern, lightweight dotfile manager for the masses.
+This README.md may look daunting, but trust me on this, it's easy as pie.
+Promise.
 Now you may be wondering, why use this over Stow or Dotbot.
-Simple.
-Well for starters, the name is better.
+Simple.Well for starters, the name is better.
 Do you need any other reasons?
-Fine, fine.. some real reasons.
-This is specifically made for dotfile management and provides features like modulatarity, dotfile repository setup, and more!
+Fine, fine.. some real reasons.This is specifically made for dotfile management and provides features like modulatarity, dotfile repository setup, and more!

 ## Dependencies
 1. Pyyaml: pip install pyyaml